 The New Stack

-What is the appropriate development stack for cloud computing was a fertile topic.
+A fertile topic was about the appropriate development stack for cloud computing.
 LAMP (Linux, Apache HTTP Server, MySQL, and PHP) has been a very popular solution stack over the last few years for bringing web properties to life.
 However, the shift from individual web company infrastructures to shared cloud environments and some of the resulting scale demands is causing a re-look.
 A replacement for the MySQL database with some type of “No-SQL” system such as Cassandra, Hadoop, or other is a key area, but PHP is being reconsidered, and even Linux as the core OS has some people thinking.

-The IaaS (Infrastructure-as-a-Service) vs. PaaS (Platform-as-a-Service) debate plays in here as well.
+The infrastructure as a service (IaaS) vs. platform as a service (PaaS) debate plays in here as well.
 Using a PaaS (such as Google AppEngine and Microsoft Azure) may help you get an offering to market faster.
 However, it also locks you in to a specific platform/stack.
 PaaS offerings do not seem to be taking off as quickly as IaaS ones in large part for this reason.

 The new stack is still open for determination.
 A desire exists to have some standardization in order to have a significant pool of engineers with the expertise on that stack.